Slavery at common law: African slave trade and the common law

 However, the initial opposition of the courts of England to the status of slavery began to change with the rising importance of the African slave trade.
 An extensive traffic in black slaves from Africa began in the 17th century, primarily to supply labour for the sugar and tobacco plantations in British colonies abroad.
 In the Caribbean, Barbados became an English Colony in 1624 and Jamaica in 1655.
 These and other Caribbean colonies became the centre of wealth and the focus of the slave trade for the growing English empire.
 In 1660, what became the Royal African Company was chartered by King Charles II with a monopoly in the trade.
 The Royal African Company, governed by James, Duke of York, the king's brother, was central to England's slave trade, and its commercial disputes over slavery soon presented the English courts with novel legal questions.
 Under the lex mercatoria slaves were sometimes treated as chattels, with few if any rights, but the English courts did not always recognise mercantile custom as law, and even in English mercantile law, the subject was disputed.
 The question arose in English courts because personal actions could be laid in England even if the cause of action arose abroad.
-In 1698, an act of Parliament opened the slave trade to all English subjects.
+In 1698, an act of Parliament, the Trade with Africa Act 1697 (9 Will.
+3. c.
+26), opened the slave trade to all English subjects.
 In the 18th century, owners in England would advertise their sales of African slaves and also for the return of runaway slaves.